gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

-## Topic II: Using Free Energy to Examine Evolutionary Adaptation
+## Using Free Energy to Examine Evolutionary Adaptation

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Allow us to briefly return to Monod and his biphasic growth curves in the mid 1940's.
 At this point in scientific history, the French vision of biology had taken a strongly finalistic and vitalistic turn [@loison2013].
-In particular, a neo-Lamarckian view had been employed to explain the phenomenon of enzymatic adaptation where the the enzymes appropriate for digesting the substrate could spontaneously formed out the bacterial cytoplasm and inherited by the cell's descendents, completely independent of genes.
+In particular, a neo-Lamarckian view had been employed to explain the phenomenon of enzymatic adaptation where the the enzymes appropriate for digesting the substrate could be spontaneously formed out the bacterial cytoplasm and inherited by the cell's descendents, completely independent of genes.
 In general, this approach to biology deeply frustrated Monod and strongly influenced his desire to "physicalize" the science [@loison2013].
 One tool he knew was critical to this mission was the burgeoning field of genetics.
-In the mid 1930's Monod undertook a short retreat to Thomas Hunt Morgan's lab at Caltech where he was introduced to "biology's first discipline", genetics [@loison2013].
-This visit had a profound impact on Monod, who remarked on it some three decades later:
+In the mid 1930's Monod undertook a short retreat to Thomas Hunt Morgan's lab at Caltech where he was introduced to genetics which he later remarked to as "biology's first discipline" [@loison2013].
+This visit had a profound impact on Monod, who reflected upon it some three decades later:

 > *"Upon my return to France, I had again taken up the study of bacterial growth.
 > But my mind remained full of the concepts of genetics and I was confident of